mlswg/mls-protocol/draft-ietf-mls-protocol.md

 Applications SHOULD provide a unique label to `MLS-Exporter` that identifies the secret's intended purpose.
 This is to help prevent the same secret from being generated and used in two different places.
+To help avoid the same label being used in different applications, an IANA registry for these labels has been defined in {{mls-exporter-labels}}.

 The exported values are bound to the group epoch from which the `exporter_secret` is derived, and hence reflect a particular state of